- What is the Amazon Linux AMI?

-The repository configuration files are overwritten to ensure that instances running the Amazon Linux AMI always see changes to the Amazon Linux AMI yum repositories.
 These files are generated by cloud-init from templates located at /etc/cloud/templates/amzn-*.repo.tmpl.
 Changes made to these template files will persist.

 Man page colors are configured in /etc/profile.d/less.sh (bash and zsh) and /etc/profile.d/less.csh (csh).
 To turn them off, remove all lines starting with export LESS_ (bash, zsh) and/or setenv LESS_ (csh).